Hugh1996/caesars-challenge-pp2/README.md

   - The user can start the quiz by selecting the 'Start Quiz' button.

   - Additionally, there is a question mark icon displayed at the bottom of the container.
 Clicking on it will show a list of instructions explaining how the quiz works.

 ![Main Page](/images2/mainpage.jpg)

 - ### Quiz Page

   - Once the user selects 'Start Quiz', they are presented with a question and four options.
 The user must select one of the four options as their answer.
-When hovering over an option with the cursor, it increases the size of the button and the cursor changes to a sword.

   - During the quiz, the user will be informed about their progress by displaying the current question number at the top of the container.

   - The quiz consists of six questions in total.
-These questions are chosen randomly from a pool of ten possible questions to prevent repetitiveness in case the user attempts the quiz again.
+These questions are chosen randomly from a pool of ten possible questions to prevent repetitiveness should the user attempts the quiz again.

   - If the user selects the correct answer, its border will be highlighted in green as feedback for the user to confirm their answer was correct.
 Additionally, the user's score will be increased by 10 points for each correct answer, and the total score will be displayed at the bottom of the container.